-Switzerland works actively with the OECD on health issues, sharing knowledge with other States and obtaining assessments of its health system through comparative studies.
+Switzerland collaborates with the OECD on health issues, so as to share knowledge with other countries, contribute its expertise and have its health system evaluated through comparative studies.

 Role of the OECD

-Through its involvement in the OECD, Switzerland contributes to the dialogue and cooperation between Member States and associated non-Member States.
-In the field of health, Switzerland actively contributes to the work of the Health Committee and its entities by participating in meetings, providing national statistical data and occasionally supporting the production of thematic studies.
-In addition, Switzerland encourages the collaboration between the OECD and the WHO.
+Through its involvement in the OECD, Switzerland contributes to dialogue and cooperation between OECD member countries and key partners.
+In the field of health, it contributes to the work of the OECD Health Committee by participating in meetings, providing national data and supporting thematic studies.
+In addition, it promotes collaboration between the OECD and the WHO.

 Switzerland derives specific benefits from its membership of the OECD:

-- through the OECD, Switzerland is able to share experiences and best practices with States that are experiencing similar public health issues;
+- Through the OECD, Switzerland can share experiences and best practices with other countries facing similar public health challenges.

 - The OECD’s statistical comparisons provide a reliable tool for benchmarking.

 Last modification 28.09.2023